Illinois Student Assistance Commission Corps

 - Promote programs and services offered by ISAC to communities throughout the state

 - Bachelor’s degree required.
-For candidates who have not yet earned a bachelor’s degree, offers will be contingent on graduating prior to the start date.
-As a program of near peer-mentors, we are looking for candidates who graduated high school during or after 2008.
+For candidates that have not yet earned a bachelor’s degree, contracts will be contingent on graduating prior to the start date.
+As a program of near-peer mentors, we are looking for candidates who graduated high school during or after 2009.

 - Excellent written and verbal communication skills